padix-key/kmer-article/article.typ

     The displayed run time includes also the consersion into sequence code.
     *naive*: Naive application of @equation_naive for each sequence position.
     *fast*: Application of @equation_decomposition.
-    *bitshift*: Application of @equation_decomposition with bit shift instead of multiplication.
   ]
 ) <figure_benchmark>